 The Isthmus is an important transportation corridor with the Trans Canada Highway and inter-provincial railway crossing over it.
 It is also the only route for terrestrial wildlife to move in and out of Nova Scotia.

-Without deliberate planning to conserve ecosystem connectivity, development on the Isthmus could restrict the natural movement of plants and wildlife across this important land bridge.
-Restricting movement and decreasing “ecological connectivity” could pose risks for existing wildlife populations, and will likely limit the ability of plant and wildlife populations to adapt to a changing climate.
-Fragmentation of natural habitats can be caused by the combined effects of transportation corridors, agriculture, residential development and intensive forestry management.
+If we keep putting up barriers to wildlife movement and we decrease “ecological connectivity”, it will limit the ability of plant and wildlife populations to respond to a changing climate.
+Fragmentation of natural habitats can be caused by the combined effects of roads, railways, agriculture, residential development and intensive forestry management.

-A report written by CPAWS NB and CPAWS NS in 2005, outlining opportunities for conserving connectivity across the Chignecto Isthmus.
-(Full report 5Mb)
+- Chignecto Connectivity Report – A report written by CPAWS NB and CPAWS NS in 2005, outlining opportunities for conserving connectivity across the Chignecto Isthmus.
+(Full report 5Mb)(Executive summary 470 kb)

 - Fact Sheet – The Chignecto Isthmus: Keeping it Connected (pdf)